 - It is for WordPress only

-Although you could theoretically SSH into your server and install whatever you want, if it’s not WordPress, it won’t be supported and will be discouraged by GridPane.
+Although you could theoretically SSH into your server and install whatever you want, if it’s not WordPress, it’s discouraged by GridPane.
+If there are any WordPress sites on that server, they won’t be supported.

 - Installing WordPress in a subdirectory is not allowed

-While you could manually install WordPress in a subdirectory, GridPane will not support it and definitely won’t condone it.
-Things might not work if you do it.
+While you could manually install WordPress in a subdirectory, GridPane will not support it and they definitely don’t recommend it.

 - It’s NGINX, not Apache